ForgoneReality/invictus/README.md

 - If you destroy the boss simultaneously as it destroys you, unexpected things occur
 - Picking up a shield/HP as you die may cause the game to continue (and invincibility)
 - Newer player ships shots are misaligned
+- Explosions slightly mispositioned (and a little too slow)

 ### Special Thanks